The iPhone X’s annoying notch.

 Last year was exceptional for Apple.
-They celebrated the iPhone tenth anniversary and launched multiple other products including the Apple Watch Series 3, which is a breakthrough technology thanks to its new cellular capability.
+They celebrated the iPhone’s tenth anniversary and launched multiple other products, including the Apple Watch Series 3, a breakthrough technology thanks to its new cellular capability.

-Thanks to the iPhone X higher price tag – $999, the Cupertino company is getting closer to become America’s first-ever trillion-dollar company.
+Thanks to the iPhone X‘s higher price tag – $999, the Cupertino company is getting closer to becoming America’s first-ever trillion-dollar company.
 That would be another milestone for the iPhone maker.

-But, last year was also a controversial year for the giant tech, due to the fact they’ve finally admitted to slow down old iPhone models.
+But, last year was also a controversial year for the giant tech due to the fact they’ve finally admitted to slowing down old iPhone models.
 The company has faced multiple lawsuits from different countries around the world.

-It’s been rumored and almost confirmed this year iPhone models would feature a smaller notch.
-Okay, we’d expect that coming in the future models.
-It’s a new technology, implemented for the first time on an iPhone, it’s obvious that Apple would make adjustments and improve it over time.
+It’s been rumored and almost confirmed this year’s iPhone models would feature a smaller notch.
+Okay, we’d expect that to come in future models.
+It’s a new technology, implemented for the first time on an iPhone.
+It’s obvious that Apple would make adjustments and improve it over time.

 But if a report by the Korean website ETNews is correct, Apple will remove the notch in the 2019 iPhone models.
 Here’s a fragment of the report: